jindrichmynarz/dissertation/parts/results_rescal.md

 Here, cardinality is the number of distinct values a feature has in a dataset.
 For instance, the cardinalities of the mentioned features for which results improve with the increased rank are 4588, 16982, and 43; whereas the cardinalities of the respective features that exhibit the inverse are 10, 15, and 4.
 These observations suggest that higher rank can rearch better resolution if provided with a feature having a higher cardinality.
-Conversely, RESCAL cannot leverage a higher rank if given a feature with low cardinality, in which case its latent features capture noise instead of informative distinctions.
+Conversely, RESCAL cannot leverage a higher rank if given a feature with low cardinality, in which case its latent components capture noise instead of informative distinctions.
 Nevertheless, high cardinality does not imply good results, such as in case of `pc:weightedCriterion` that has 27793 distinct values in our dataset, yet achieves poor results.

 Feature                         HR@10    MRR@10     CC@10    LTP@10